10 Step Program for Genealogical Research:

 - How can you get your hands on material once identified?

-- Use OCLC to see which library owns it
+- Use WorldCat to see which library owns it

 - Find out what is available that hasn’t been published.—not all unpublished material has been filmed by the FHL

 9. Round out your family.
 Try to find details and stories that will add depth to your research.
 Fit that family into historical and local events.
+Read old newspapers in the area they lived.
 See if you can find artifacts of their lives -- bible records, pictures, dishes, recipes.
 You will probably have to contact other descendants to do that.
 One way to find them is through the family message boards at rootsweb.

 10. Spread the word: Write it up.
 Cite your sources.
 Deposit your findings where others can consult your research.
 And keep researching… there’s always more to learn.